Asymptotic normality of wavelet covariances and of multivariate wavelet Whittle estimators: Asymptotic normality of sample wavelet covariances and correlations

+We recover a similar form of the asymptotic distribution, up to a normalization constant. \end{rem}

-\cite{WhitcherGuttorpPercival} used the assumption of the convergence of the Fisher transform of $\hat\rho_{a,b}(j)$ to a standard Gaussian distribution at a rate $\sqrt{n_j}$, when the correlation $\rho_{a,b}(j)$ is equal to zero.
-The authors suppose that wavelet coefficients are independent, which is asymptotically satisfied when the regularity of the wavelet goes to infinity \citep{mccoy1996wavelet}.
-Corollary~\ref{cor:cor} illustrates that an additional normalization by $\left({2\pi\tilde I_0(2d_a,2d_b)}\right)^{-1/2}$ of $\hat\rho_{a,b}(j)$ is necessary.
+\begin{rem} In \cite[Section 4.2.]{WhitcherGuttorpPercival} Whitcher et al. use the convergence of the Fisher transform of $\hat\rho_{a,b}(j)$ to a standard Gaussian distribution at a rate $\sqrt{n_j}$, when the correlation $r_{a,b}(j)$ is equal to zero.
+The result is true if we suppose that between-scale wavelet coefficients are independent, which is asymptotically satisfied when the regularity of the wavelet goes to infinity \citep{decorrelate}.
+Corollary~\ref{cor:cor} illustrates that an additional normalization by $\tilde I_0(2d_a,2d_b)^{-1/2}$ of $\hat\rho_{a,b}(j)$ is necessary.

+Some computed values of $\tilde I_0(2d_a,2d_b)$ are displayed in Table~\ref{tab:I}.
+It shows that $\tilde I_0(2d_a,2d_b)$ indeed decreases when the regularity increases.
+But between-scale wavelet coefficients dependence may not be negligible if the regularity is not high enough.
+For example, in the absence of long-range dependence, when $d_a=d_b=0$, $\tilde I_0(0,0)=1.62$ for Daubechies wavelets with $M=4$ vanishing moments.
+Hence, in real data application, the approximation in \cite{WhitcherGuttorpPercival} may lead to false positives. \end{rem}

-Wavelet correlation at a given scale is also known at wavelet coherence.
-It is used in some application, as in environnemental studies by \cite{WhitcherGuttorpPercival}, or in neurosciences in \cite{spie_test}.
-In such real data applications, the crucial point is the access to test procedures.
-In particular, the test of the nullity of the correlations at a given scale is essential.
-Yet Corollary~\ref{cor:cor} shows that the asymptotic distribution depends of the long-memory parameters $\bd$.
-An additional step is thus necessary to provide test statistics, {\it e.g.} by plugging estimations of parameters $\bd$.
+\begin{rem} The wavelet correlation at a given scale is also known as \textit{wavelet coherence}.
+It is used in some applications, as in environmental studies by \cite{WhitcherGuttorpPercival}, or in neurosciences in \cite{spie_test}.
+In such real data applications, the crucial point is the use of test procedures.
+In particular, the test of the nullity of the correlations is essential.
+Corollary~\ref{cor:cor} shows that the asymptotic distribution depends on the long-range dependence parameters $\bd$.
+Plugging in a consistent estimator of parameter $\bd$ in \eqref{eqn:var_rho} allows for a test procedure to be built.
+For instance, one can use the wavelet Whitlle estimator described in Section~\ref{sec:d} below. \end{rem}